appt-org/appt-website/src/data/code-samples/en/accessibility-live-region/net-maui.md

 .NET MAUI does not have built-in support to indicate an accessibility live region.

-By using [`Handlers`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/handlers) it is possible to implement platform specific behaviour, or you can use the acessibility [`Announce helper method`](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#semantic-screen-reader) to announce any message when you updated the UI data.
+By using [`Handlers`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/handlers), it is possible to implement platform-specific behavior.
+Alternatively, you can use the accessibility [`Announce` helper method](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#semantic-screen-reader) to announce any message when you update the UI data.

 ```csharp